On this page:

 There are essentially four categories of foundation problems: leaking, cracking, sinking, or bowing floors or walls.
 Any of these problems could be severe or minor, but each could point to a complication from the house settling because of frost and thaw or soil erosion.

 Even a severe problem does not necessarily mean you will need to tear out the foundation and replace it.

 Even when a doctor tells you that you need surgery, you should get a second opinion.
 When a contractor tells you to repair or replace your foundation, you should get the advice of three or more reputable contractors before you proceed.

 Contractors generally provide a free estimate.
 However, be careful not to choose a contractor just because they are the cheapest option.
 Foundation problems could point to structural issues.

 It’s important to get the opinion of a trusted structural engineer.
 Cracks can often be filled with concrete mix, epoxy, or polyurethane.

-If there is visible water damage, you should consider waterproofing, but minor cracks can usually be cleaned out and repaired for less than $2,000.
+If there is visible water damage, you should consider waterproofing.
+Depending on the severity, minor cracks can usually be cleaned out and repaired for less than $2,000.

 Leaking could point to a much larger problem with drainage around your home.
 When the foundation leaks after heavy rains or snow melting, you will likely need to address the drainage problem before repairing the leaks.

 Minor problems, or if the foundation was never waterproofed, could require sealing and waterproofing the basement.
 The fix will entail materials, equipment, and labor but should stop the leaking.

 If waterproofing does not solve the problem, contractors can dig around your house and install drainage.
 However, this installation could cost $2,000 – $5,000, but if not fixed, the problem could get worse and begin to weaken the concrete walls.